Warning Signs That Your Woodlands Home Has Termites

 In the U.S., the Arizona bark scorpion is among the most potentially dangerous species.
 Although fatalities rarely occur, many people have symptoms including moderate pain, numbness, vomiting, and convulsions.

 Are you regularly encountering scorpions around your home?
 Seeking assistance from a licensed pest exterminator is strongly recommended.
-After contacting a properly trained and equipped team of Houston pest control professionals, they will deploy experts that understand the best strategies for ousting these potentially harmful pests and what repels scorpions.
+After contacting a properly trained and equipped team of Houston pest control professionals, they will deploy experts who understand the best strategies for ousting these potentially harmful pests and what repels scorpions.

 Scorpions have an exoskeleton composed of “shell-like” chitin, eight legs, two “claw-like” pedipalps, and a barbed tail.
 The glands of a scorpion produce venom of varying potency used for hunting and defense.